Harness engineering

 - `src/SCREENS.ts`: Screen name constants- `src/ROUTES.ts`: Route definitions and builders- `src/NAVIGATORS.ts`: Navigator configurationSkills

-A skill is just a well-named and well-described directory containing a SKILL.md
+A skill is just a well-named, well-described directory containing a SKILL.md file with arbitrary Markdown content.

-Agents initially only see all loadable skill names and descriptions,
+Agents initially only see all loadable skill names and descriptions, so they need to explicitly load full skill definitions.

 You can mention a skill explicitly, or the model may decide to do it by itself.